munificent/craftinginterpreters/book/parsing-expressions.md

 interpreter to track locations in code.

 After we report the error, the user knows about their mistake, but what does the *parser* do next?
-Back in `error()`, it creates and returns a ParseError, an instance of this new class:
+Back in `error()`, we create and return a ParseError, an instance of this new class:

 ^code parse-error (1 before, 1 after)

 This is a simple sentinel class we use to unwind the parser.
-The `error()` method *returns* it instead of *throwing* because we want to let the calling method inside the parser decide whether to unwind or not.
+The `error()` method *returns* the error instead of *throwing* it because we want to let the calling method inside the parser decide whether to unwind or not.
 Some parse errors occur in places where the parser isn't likely to get into a weird state and we don't need to <span name="production">synchronize</span>.
 In those places, we simply report the error and keep on truckin'.

 For example, Lox limits the number of arguments you can pass to a function.
 If you pass too many, the parser needs to report that error, but it can and should